paulvstheworld/pyttorrent/README.md

 "pit-torrent"

 ABOUT
 ----
-BitTorrent client written in Python using the Twisted framework
+BitTorrent client written in Python using the Twisted framework.

 For now, it deals with single file torrents...but stay tuned!

 INSTALL
 ----
-Use pip to install requirements (virtualenv recommended)
+Use pip to install requirements (virtualenv recommended).

     pip install -r requirement.txt

 RUN
 ----
-Run the BitTorrent client
+You want to run the main.py file with (2) arguments.
+The path to the torrent file (-f/--file) and the path to the download directory (-d/--dir)

     python main.py -f <path/to/torrent/file> -d <path/to/download/directory>

+		python main.py --file=<path/to/torrent/file> --dir=<path/to/download/directory>

+Hang back while the torrent downloads.
+The program will stop running when the download has completed.

 TODOs